Mr Muan Lim (Chair)

 Ms Rebecca Wu

-Business Development Manager, Chinese Service Group, Deloitte Touche Tohmatsu
+Business Development Director, Chinese Service Group, Deloitte Touche Tohmatsu

 Rebecca Wu is a CPA and MBA-qualified financial executive who loves partnering Australian and Chinese businesses.
 Rebecca worked in senior roles with multi-billion dollar companies in Australia and China including running an IPO in China, working with property developers in Australia and with the Australian Federal and Victorian State Governments.
 Most recently, Rebecca commenced with Deloitte as a Business Development Director with the Chinese Service Group ( CSG) where she will use her financial, trade, commercial, language and cultural skills to promote investment between Australia and China.